MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 ### Writing Test

-If you have come this far, we have one last task at hand.
-That is adapting our notebook code to be testable.
-The easiest way to show this is via before and after comparison of what a typical structure would be vs post refactoring
+If you have come this far, we have one last task at hand which is adapting our notebook code to be testable.
+If you recall, I made mention about the code always having a main loop that runs when a Databrick's job is started.
+If that runs in our local environment it will fail for obvious reasons of not having access to the Databricks runtime.

-So lets say we have a hypothetical scenario where we want to test a transformation function we have written that takes a dataframe containing a list of people and we want to filter out where their date of birth is equal to or greater than 01 Jan 1991, we can structure our code as below.
+So lets say we have a hypothetical scenario where we want to verify that a transformation function we have written works by taking a dataframe containing a list of people and filtering out where their date of birth is equal to or greater than 01 Jan 1991, one suggestion is that we can structure our code as below.

 *databricks_notebook.py*